sam-delap/k8s-homelab/README.md

 argocd admin initial-password -n argocd
 ```

 Congrats!
-You have now deployed a basic ArgoCD setup
+You have now deployed a basic ArgoCD setup that can be accessed on port 8080

 ## App-of-Apps & bootstrapping